Coral-Protocol/Blackbox-AI-Coding-Agent-w-Coral/README.md

 <details>

 - Terminate the Coral Server and Coral Studio connections from above and start below steps.
-- In this example, we are using the agents: [Coral Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent) and [Coral Monzo Agent](https://github.com/Coral-Protocol/Coral-Monzo-Agent).
+- In this example, we are using the agents: [Interface Agent](https://github.com/Coral-Protocol/Coral-Interface-Agent),[BLACKBOX.AI Agent]([Coral-BlackboxAI-Agent](https://github.com/Coral-Protocol/Coral-BlackboxAI-Agent)), and [Repo Understanding Agent](https://github.com/Coral-Protocol/Coral-RepoUnderstanding-Agent) .
 - Please click on the link and set up the agents by following the setup instructions in the repository.
 - Check the output below to see how the terminal will look after succesfull installation, keep in mind the directory you are at while doing `uv sync`.